ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 * A VSI for IBM CloudBuilder, which is shut down after the instance deployment is completed.
 * You can choose to deploy a single Microsoft Windows Server VSI for Microsoft Active Directory (AD) or two high availability Microsoft Windows VMs in the management cluster to help enhance security and robustness.

-### Storage
+### vSAN storage

 vSAN storage offers customized configurations, with various options for disk type and quantity:
 * Disk quantity: 2, 4, 6, or 8.
 * Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED.

-  In addition, 2 cache disks of 960 GB are also ordered per host.
+  In addition, two cache disks of 960 GB are ordered per host.
+* High-Performance Intel Optane option, which provides two extra capacity disk bays for a total of 10 capacity disks.
+This option depends on the CPU model.

 ### IBM-provided licenses and fees